 These developments in workplace technology combined with perks like work from home and flexible hours are becoming commonplace.
 Employees now freely work from anywhere anytime.

-The most trending terminology related to workplace technology trends in 2019 is digital workplace.
-It is basically an amalgamation of the tools, technology and applications with the people.
+The most trending terminology related to workplace technology trends in 2019 is a digital workplace.
+It is basically an amalgamation of the tools, technology, and applications with the people.

 Let’s have a look at Workplace Technology Trends in 2019